chps67/Cytosim-GUI/README.md

 *About Cytosim-GUI:*
 Cytosim-GUI is a Graphic User Interface for MacOSX (Intel- and Apple Silicon-based computers) to be run on top of Francois Nedelec's Cytosim cytoskeleton simulator (https://gitlab.com/f-nedelec/cytosim).
 It is completely independent from Cytosim and will provide to the end user an interated control over Cytosim's configuration file edition, simulation run, play and results report.
 The application is completely written in Objective C and needs Apple XCode to be installed.
+The source code is free and can be used under the GNU licence.

+*** Please cite this page if you use Cytosim with Cytosim-GUI ***

 # For detailed instructions on how to compile and operate Cytosim-GUI, please refer to the Cytosim-GUI.md file in the Cytosim GUI folder of this repository.